-During this special school year, the library operates on a fixed schedule.
+The library operates on a fixed schedule.
 Pre- Kindergarten classes visit the library for storytime.
-Kindergarten through 5th grade students come to the library with their class and participate in a library skills lesson, check out books, explore the internet, research information, and read independently.
+Kindergarten through 5th grade students come to the library with their class and participate in a library skills lesson, check out books, and read independently.
+The primary objectives are to foster a love of reading, promote information literacy, and encourage curiosity among all students.

-Library information skills, reading appreciation, and basic research skills are taught to Kindergarten through 3rd grade during their weekly library class.
-4th-5th focuses on library information skills, technology, reading and research skills as well.
-These skills are taught in collaboration with the classroom teachers, usually on a specific topic being taught in the classroom.
+Literacy and information skills are typically taught in collaboration with the classroom teachers, usually on a specific topic taught in the classroom.
 Teachers work collaboratively with the librarian to schedule research projects and literature-appreciation lessons.
+Middle School classes come on an as-needed basis and the students also visit the library independently.

 Just like playing a sport, an instrument, or taking part in another hobby, the more you practice reading the better reader you will become.
 Read the genres that interest you.
 Read non-fiction, poetry, magazines, ebooks, AND read out loud.
 Twenty minutes is an appropriate amount of time to read for a child who is an independent reader.